High Contrast Mode:

 Instead of being confined to one page or the other, the image crosses over the center junction of where the left page meets the right page (gutter) and prints on both of the pages.

-Because the image traverses the book's gutter, a crossover image is sometimes referred to as a gutter jump.
+Because the image traverses the book's gutter, a crossover image is sometimes referred to as a "gutter jump."

 Also, it is important to note that a crossover image can span over the entire page spread or only a portion of the image might print on each opposing page.